 When they are hot, add all the whole spices - Badi elaichi, cinnamon, cloves, and black peppercorns - and fry until spluttering stops and the spices start to turn a slightly darker color.

 Now add the green chilies and fry until they stop spluttering.

 Add the chickpeas and all the powdered spices - coriander, cumin-pomegranate, garam masala, and amchur - and add salt to taste.
 Mix well to combine all ingredients together.
 Use the spoon to mash some of the chickpeas coarsely.

 Add 1/2 a cup of hot water to the mixture and stir well.
 Simmer heat and cover the pan and allow to cook until the chickpeas are very tender.
 By this time, the cooking oil you added earlier begins to come away from the curry.
 This is a sign that the spices are well cooked!
 The dish will also be like a very thick, chunky gravy by now.

 Turn off heat and put the Pindi Chana into a serving bowl.
-Garnish with the thinly sliced onions and lemon wedges!
+Garnish with the julienned ginger, thinly sliced onions, lemon wedges, and chopped coriander leaves!

 - Pindi Chana is delicious with Naan or Kulchas and a green salad!